rklancer/getdata-project/CodeBook.md

 ## Description of Data Fields

+* Every feature is a real number in the range [-1, 1]
 * `-mean()` indicates the feature was computed by taking the mean of the underlying signal.
 * `-std()` indicates the feature was computed by computing the standard deviation of the underlying signal.